metamath/lamp-guide/docs/index.md

 (such as `A`), those variables can be replaced with other expressions when they are used.
 In this case,
-the original "tanval" showed what the results are when `A` is the argument, but we aren't limited to using `A`; we can use any expression that produces a class.
+the original `tanval` showed what the results are when `A` is the argument, but we aren't limited to using `A`; we can use any expression that produces a class.
 In cases where metamath-lamp cannot be certain of exactly what you want, it will create work variables that you can then replace (substitute) with whatever you *do* want.

-When using set.mm or iset.mm, you'll see work variables of certain forms:
+When using `set.mm` or `iset.mm`, you'll see work variables of certain forms:

 * &amp;W<i>number</i> : an expression that is a well-formed formula (wff), in short, some value that is true or false.